-The philosophy of social science is both descriptive and prescriptive as it involves a multiplicity of inter-related questions relating to (I) the method of investigation of social scientists, (ii) whether it uses the method of natural science?(iii) if not, should it use the same? (iv) are the methods appropriate to social investigation?(v)Is it really possible to attempt on a scientific investigation different from those of the natural science?(vi)what type of knowledge may be obtained on the basis of social inquiry?(vii)are social sciences able to maintain objectivity?(viii)if not, should they strive for it?(viii)if not, should they strive for it?(viii) if not, should they strive for it?
+The philosophy of social science is both descriptive and prescriptive as it involves a multiplicity of inter-related questions relating to (I) the method of investigation of social scientists, (ii) whether it uses the method of natural science?(iii) if not, should it use the same? (iv) are the methods appropriate to social investigation?(v)Is it really possible to attempt on a scientific investigation different from those of the natural science?(vi)what type of knowledge may be obtained on the basis of social inquiry?(vii)are social sciences able to maintain objectivity?(viii)if not, should they strive for it?(viii)if not, should they strive for it?(viii)if not, should they strive for it?(viii)if not, should they strive for it?(ix)whether the social realm of inquiry is unique with its own distinctive properties?(x) or is it possible to reduce the regularities and properties in respect of the social world to the level of facts about individuals?

-The philosophers of social science have endeavored to address to debate the aforesaid questions, The debate mainly pertains to the central query as to the use of the same methods by social sciences as in case of the natural sciences, Addressing this question spontaneously paves the way to other controversial queries in the field, in terms of the nature of explanation needed for social phenomena and the problem of maintaining value neutrality, While examining the views relating to social inquiry, modeled on natural sciences, one reaches the conclusion that there is no unanimity among the philosophers as some are the proponents and the others are the critics of social inquiry, opening a discussion of debate between the methodological individualists and methodological holists The methodological individualists maintain the view that social phenomena can only be understood by examining how they result from motivations and actions of individual agents, The doctrine was introduced as a methodological precept for the social sciences by Max Weber, It amounts to the claim that social phenomena must be explained by showing how they result from individual actions, which in turn must be explained through reference to the intentional states that motivate the individual actors .
+The philosophers of social science have endeavored to address to debate the aforesaid questions, The debate mainly pertains to the central query as to the use of the same methods by social sciences as in case of the natural sciences, Addressing this question spontaneously paves the way to other controversial queries in the field, in terms of the nature of explanation needed for social phenomena and the problem of maintaining value neutrality, While examining the views relating to social inquiry, modeled on natural sciences, one reaches the conclusion that there is no unanimity among the philosophers as some are the proponents and the others are the critics of social inquiry, opening a discussion of debate between the methodological individualists and methodological holists.
+The methodological individualists maintain the view that social phenomena can only be understood by examining how they result from motivations and actions of individual agents, The doctrine was introduced as a methodological precept for the social sciences by Max Weber, It amounts to the claim that social phenomena must be explained by showing how they result from individual actions, which in turn must be explained through reference to the intentional states that motivate the individual actors.
 In other words, it involves the commitment to the privacy of what Talcott Parsons called the "action frame of reference" in social scientific explanation.
 Defenders of methodological individualism generally claim that it is an innocent doctrine because it is devoid of any ideological or political content.
 Max Weber himself observes that "it is a tremendous misunderstanding to think that an individualistic method should involve what is in any conceivable sense an individualistic system of values".

 Methodological individualism is the hallmark of positivism which construes phenomena as simple, homogenous separate variables.
 A variable being qualitatively invariant and only quantitatively variable because of its separation from other variables; it prevents others from imbuing it with their qualities, altering its quality and complicating it.
 We may take the examples of intelligence, aggression, along with other psychological phenomena as separate variables with simple fixed qualities which vary in degree in different conditions.
-The positivists eschew investigating or theorizing about their qualities which are taken for granted as obvious, simple and fixed and concentrate on measuring quantities of variables.
+The positivists eschew investigating or theorizing about their qualities which are taken for granted as obvious, simple and fixed and concentrates on measuring quantities of variables.